Trees Near Me

 Design Challenge.

 Our approach typifies the keep-it-simple approach to design.
 Upon launch (following some brief onboarding for brand new users), the user is immediately presented with a map, centered on their current location.
 Without any interactions, the app then presents the user with a summary of the types of vegetation at that location.
-Searching other locations requires no filling out forms, no registration, nor knowledge of the domain - rather the user is empowered to simply discover the vegetation growing throughout the state by panning and zooming the map.
+Searching other locations requires no filling out forms, no registration, nor knowledge of the domain - rather the user is empowered to simply discover the vegetation growing throughout the state by panning and zooming around the map.

 While the presentation of the app appears incredibly simple, it belies the complexity of the data and software architecture powering the app.
 Rastered map tiles are served directly from NSW Government servers, while asynchronous queries to determine the location around target areas is performed via an optimised, bespoke API.
 Augmenting this information is data imported from a third source, the NSW Government's BioNet portal.